smashdevcode/using-typescript-with-angular/angularjs-app-migration-to-typescript.md

 ## tsconfig

-Add a `tsconfig.json` file to the root of the project.
+To start, we need to add a `tsconfig.json` file to the root of the project.

 ```
 {